-There are two main methods of wire rope lubricant, oils and grease, your lubricant of choice should be applied regularly as a part of standard maintenance tasks.
-Both oils and grease work in the essential task of lubricating wire rope which is necessary for corrosion resistance and preventing damaging friction which causes excess “wear and tear”.
+There are two main methods of wire rope lubricant, oil and grease.
+Regular maintenance tasks should include lubricating your wire rope.
+Both oils and grease work in the essential task of lubricating wire rope.
+This is necessary for corrosion resistance and preventing damaging friction which causes excess “wear and tear”.

-We stock a number of wire rope lubricants here at Rope Services Direct.
+We stock a number of wire rope lubricants and other rope tools here at Rope Services Direct.

 The product we recommend is this spray lubricant which can be used on wire rope as well as chains.
 Applying this wire rope lubricant on a regular basis will greatly extend the working life of your wire ropes.
-The lubricant penetrates deep into the wires for lasting lubrication whilst a thin film is left on the surface for added corrosion protection.
-The brown foaming spray is resistant to fling off and highly resistant to washing off which can be extremely beneficial if the wire rope is being used outdoors or in damp environments.
+The lubricant penetrates deep into the wires for lasting lubrication.
+Corrosion protection comes from the thin film left on the rope’s surface.
+The brown foaming spray is resistant to fling off and highly resistant to washing off.
+This can be extremely beneficial if used outdoors or in damp environments.

 You can view the complete specification sheets for this wire rope lubricant here.

-If you need help in advice on how to protect your wire rope with lubricant then call us on 01384 78004 and one of our experts will be able to advise and also take your order.
+If you need help in advice on how to use lubricant with wire rope then call us on 01384 78004.
+One of our experts will be able to advise and also take your order.

 Staying Safe with Wire Rope Lubricant

-During the manufacturing process of wire rope many different chemicals are used for keeping the rope well lubricated and also corrosion inhibitors etc. Many wire ropes will have oil, wax, bitumen, resin, gelling agent, corrosion inhibitors and other chemicals present, it is for this reason that care must be taken whilst handling and working with wire rope to minimize potential problems.
+During the manufacturing process of wire rope many different chemicals are used.
+Purposefully for keeping the rope well lubricated and also corrosion inhibitors etc. Many wire ropes will have oil, wax, bitumen, resin, gelling agent, corrosion inhibitors and other chemicals present.
+It is for this reason that care must be taken.
+Whether handling or working with wire rope to minimize potential problems.

-When working with heated rope (such as when disc cutters are used) fumes given off from the heated lubricants can cause quite nasty problems.
-Heated lubricants which come into contact with the skin can cause severe skin burns; prolonged or repeated usage may cause longer term skin disorders such as dermatitis.
+When working with heated rope fumes given off from the heated lubricants can cause quite nasty problems.
+Heated lubricants which come into contact with the skin can cause severe skin burns.
+Prolonged or repeated usage may cause longer term skin disorders such as dermatitis.

 Inhaling fumes from lubricants that have been subject to heat can cause dizziness, headaches or irritation of the respiratory tract.
-For these reason concentrations of oil mists, vapours and fumes in the working area must be kept as low as possible.
+For these reason concentrations of oil mists, vapours and fumes must be kept as low as possible.
 Eye contact may also produce mild irritation to some users.